About me

 I am d/Deaf aware and can sign (BSL).

-Although I draw from many theories and skills, the heart of my work will always be rooted in both humanistic values of empathy and acceptance entwined with a psychodynamic curiosity - what our words, actions and relationships may mean in the here and now, and how they connect to and have evolved from our past experiences.
+Although I draw from many theories and skills, the heart of my work will always be rooted in both humanistic values of empathy and acceptance entwined with a psychodynamic curiosity - what our words, actions and relationships may mean in the here and now, how they connect to and have evolved from our past experience, and how bringing the unconscious patterns into full conscious awareness empowers and frees us.